“This place is so strange.”

 Those are all statements I made over and over again as we wandered around Brussels, Belgium’s quirky capital city.

-Brussels is probably the most unique place we visited on our five week jaunt across Europe.
+Brussels is probably the most unique place we visited on our five week trip to Europe.
 The city gives off an eccentric vibe and does not take itself too seriously.
 It is unapologetically cheeky.

 Not your run-of-the mill European city, Brussels dares to be different.
 As much I love Europe, if you spend a large amount of time there in one trip, things start to get a little…stale.
 You come to know what to expect- cathedrals, palaces, museums, castles.
 But Brussels kept me guessing.
 And wondering, “What the heck?”